≡ menu

 *

-The code for this plugin is written for PlatformIO, but as of now (March 2025), it is difficult to develop the above video camera in this environment (this appears to be due to differences in thinking between the PlatformIO community and Espressif) - however, M5Stack has released code for the Arduino IDE, and we have verified that it works (the video camera in this video was compiled and run using that code as is).
+The code for this plugin is written for PlatformIO, but as of now (March 2025), it is difficult to develop the video camera mentioned above in this environment (apparently due to differences in thinking between the PlatformIO community and Espressif).
+However, M5Stack has released the code for the Arduino IDE, and we have verified that it works (the video camera in this video was compiled and run using that code as is).

 Installation: Manual: Hardware side

-The two servo motors (180 degrees) are positioned so that they are perpendicular to each other (rotation of the neck is up and down and left and right - there is no tilting of the head).
+Two servo motors (180 degrees) are positioned so that they are perpendicular to each other (rotation is up and down and left and right of the neck - there is no tilting of the head).

-The video camera is positioned so that its movement matches the head - this code rotates the servo motors (the head) so that the face seen by the camera is always in the center of the frame (screen).
+The video camera is positioned so that its movement matches the head - this code rotates the servo motors (= head) so that the face recognized by the camera is always centered in the frame (screen).

 execution